Photo of University Hall

 Angela Grotto is an Associate Professor of Human Resource Analytics in the Feliciano College of Business at Montclair State University.
 She earned her Ph.D. in Industrial/Organizational Psychology from Baruch College and the CUNY Graduate Center.

 Angela’s research addresses how employees manage work-life boundaries, how organizations can support employee work-life management, and the role of gender in these two areas.
 Her research is supported by the Sam and Bonnie Recther Fellowship from the University of Louisville’s Center for Positive Leadership.
 Her ongoing research on boundary management can be found in a translation article in MIT Sloan Management Review.
-Angela has published in Journal of Organizational Behavior, Journal of Vocational Behavior, Journal of Business and Psychology, Stress and Health, Annual Review of Organizational Psychology and Organizational Behavior, and Journal of Applied Behavioral Science.
+Angela has published in the Journal of Organizational Behavior, Journal of Vocational Behavior, Journal of Business and Psychology, International Journal of Human Resource Management, Annual Review of Organizational Psychology and Organizational Behavior, Stress and Health, and Journal of Applied Behavioral Science.

 Angela teaches Employee Training & Development, Strategic Human Resource Analytics, and Advance Human Resources Analytics.